 As Executive Director, Ian has developed the Watershed Association’s programs, expanded its capabilities and fostered development of the watershed approach in MA.
 Ian has served as Executive Director since 1993.
-Ian currently serves as Board President for the Massachusetts Rivers Alliance and was formerly a Board Member of the Massachusetts Watershed Coalition.
+Ian is a board member and former president of the Massachusetts Rivers Alliance and was formerly a Board Member of the Massachusetts Watershed Coalition.
 He has a BA in Environmental Conservation from the University of New Hampshire.

 Reach Ian at email@example.com or 781-575-0354 x 305